 One of Kenya’s best-kept safari secrets, however, is a lesser-known local migration.
-The spectacle unfolds between January-March as herds of wildebeest arrive in Mara from the Loita hills.
+The spectacle unfolds between January-March as herds of wildebeest arrive in Mara from the Loita Plains.

 The varied landscapes across Kenya and Tanzania attract a wide range of bird species.
 While bird watching is considered to be good all year round, the ideal season is from November-April.
 During this time European and North African migratory bird species make East Africa their seasonal home.